zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\bm{r} = \bm{R}(\bm{v}, \bm{m}) = -\bm{v} + 2 (\bm{v} \cdot \bm{m}) \bm{m}
 $$

-is the reflected view vector that points along the the direction of incidence.
+is the reflected view vector that points along the direction of incidence.

 Now, according to the law of reflection, $\small \vert \bm{r} \cdot \bm{m} \vert = \vert \bm{v} \cdot \bm{m} \vert = \Vert \bm{r} + \bm{v} \Vert / 2$.
 Thus, we can solve Eqn.
 13a for $\small \bm{m}$ if we recall that $\small (\bm{v} \cdot \bm{m}) > 0$ due to self-occlusion: